gatemedia/searchable_models/README.md

 ## Compatibility

-SearchableModels has been tested and used with:
+SearchableModels has been used with:
 * ruby 2
 * rails 4.1

+However this gem is built against:
+* ruby 1.9.3
+* ruby 2.0.0
+* ruby 2.1.3

 Other versions may or may not work.

 ## Installation